Subscriber price: $184.00, Non-subscriber price: $235.00

 There are many different types of entry.
 Each one of these entry types has its own code that belongs in Block 2 of the CBP Form 7501.
 In this lesson we provide a decision tree and questions to ask to determine how to handle certain shipments and what entry type to use.

-(Estimated study time: 57 minutes)
+(Estimated study time: 1 hour 1 minute)

 In this lesson we review when importers have to post surety bonds for imports, who is involved in posting a surety bond, and how importers can obtain surety bonds when they are needed.